 Requirements #1, #2: Managing Major and Minor Product Versions

-We divided the spaces among our departments: engineering, product, and marketing.
+We divided the spaces among our engineering, product, and marketing departments.
 The “Engineering” space is divided into folders.
 Each folder is a major or minor version, simplifying our management process.

 Requirement #3: Organizing Information According to Topics

-We created three recurring lists in each version folder: Bugs & Features, R&D Internal, and Product.
+We created three recurring checklists in each version folder: Bugs & Features, R&D Internal, and Product.
 Each list comprises the required tasks for the version.
 Now, when I need to create a list of release notes, I can just use the Bugs & Features list.
-I make sure it doesn’t have internal information which does not affect the clients, and turn the list into notes.
+I make sure it doesn’t have internal information which does not affect the clients and turns the list into notes.

-Recently we also added the “release day” list which holds the QA flows and regression tests we make sure we run before every release.
+We recently also added the “release day” list, which holds the QA flows and regression tests we make sure we run before every release.

 Requirement #4: Flexible Management According to Hierarchy and Milestones

-Folders enable differentiating between the versions, without having to stay at one level.
-In addition, ClickUp templates enable us to duplicate new version folders with the lists we need.
+Folders enable differentiating between the versions without having to stay at one level.
+In addition, ClickUp templates allow us to duplicate new version folders with the lists we need.
 So each time we create a new version folder, we get it pre-made with Bugs & Features, R&D Internal, and Product lists.

 Requirement #5: Cross-department Collaboration and Communication

 - Smart and flexible filtering: This is the main appeal of ClickUp for us.
+In ClickUp, filtering can be applied to folders or by lists.
 The ability to mark a group of tasks and transfer them to another folder or delete them is a huge time saver.
-This is relevant, for example, when we need to transfer entire lists of tasks between folder versions.
-In ClickUp, filtering can be applied to folders or by lists.
+This is relevant, for example, when we need to move entire lists of tasks between folder versions.

 Keyboard shortcuts are well implemented and are a blessing for the developers who like to keep their hands off the mouse.